-Balkan Madness with a bit of electronic support, it is Shantels legendary Frankfurt-based Bucovina Club that returns to hit Budapest and present Kusturica's craziest disco partizans on a hilarious party.
+Balkan Madness with electronic support, it is Shantels legendary Frankfurt-based Bucovina Club that returns to hit Budapest.

 After pioneering the concept of Balkan clubbing with his now-legendary Bucovina Club parties and albums, Shantel moves on to the next level and releases Disko Partizani! (his first solo album in seven years), which lays the foundations for an innovative new brand of pop music.